adminph-de/ps-azure-bginfo/README.md

 ### Prerequisites

-Running the script in the end, you need the Azure "AZ" module installed.
-Here the simple installation (it works the same way in the Docker container)
+It is mandatory to have the Azure "AZ" module installed.
 [InstallAzure Module "AZ"](https://docs.microsoft.com/en-us/powershell/azure/install-az-ps?view=azps-4.4.0)
 ```powershell
 if ($PSVersionTable.PSEdition -eq 'Desktop' -and (Get-Module -Name AzureRM -ListAvailable)) {